sawano/omega3-spring-introduction-2015/README.md

 * and more...

-This project contains example code from a live coding session held at 21 Sept 2015 as part of the 'Omega-3' trainee program.
+This project contains example code from live coding sessions held during educational workshops.

 ###Run all tests and package with: